-The great thing about Kalanchoe is that it's a very robust succulent plant that can thrive in a low water condition.
-This makes it simple to maintain as you don't have to worry about water it daily.
+The great thing about Kalanchoe is that it’s a very robust succulent plant that can thrive in low water conditions.
+This makes it simple to maintain as you don’t have to worry about watering it daily.

 You should let the soil get dry between the watering schedule to prevent root rot and water it to the point of saturation.
 When you’re planting it indoors, water it twice per month in the fall.

 But increase it to 3 or 4 days after the soil dries up during spring and summer.
 It’s preferred that you water it once in the morning or evening.

 You can reduce the watering frequency to once every ten days to half a month in the morning or evening in the fall season.
 If you’re not sure if you need to water it, check the soil if it’s sufficiently dry.
 The best way to check is by inserting a finger a couple of inches in the ground and feel if it remains dry.

 The succulent leaves store water that it needs to survive, so don’t be concerned if you’re a few days late to water.
 Always be careful to overwater than underwater.
 You should avoid getting leaves wet and don’t overwater as it causes root rot.